Raiders kill 38 in latest land clashes in Kenya

 Wamboi also said many in the area were armed.

-Prime Minister Raila Odinga visited the area after an earlier attack but government efforts have failed to ease tensions.
+Prime Minister Raila Odinga visited the area after an earlier attack but government efforts have so far failed to ease the tensions.

 Cattle rustling and clashes over grazing and farming land are relatively common between communities in arid areas of east Africa and often escalate into revenge attacks.

-An influx of weapons across Kenya’s borders, in particular from war-ravaged Somalia, has made the situation more violent.
+An influx of weapons across Kenya’s borders, in particular from war-ravaged Somalia, have made the situation more violent.

-Additional reporting by George Obulutsa in Nairobi; Writing by Richard Lough; Editing by Andrew Osborn
+Additional reporting by George Obulutsa in Nairobi; Writing by Richard Lough; Editing by Angus MacSwan